-This year, more people than ever will shop virtually for holiday gifts, including big ticket items such as cellphones and smartwatches.
-Bad guys are also gearing up to take advantage of the increased online traffic to trick unsuspecting shoppers.
+This year, more people will start their online shopping earlier than last year.
+The bad guys will also be starting earlier to take advantage of the increased online traffic to trick unsuspecting shoppers.

 In this season of giving, it is important to protect yourself.
 Here are six tips to keep your holiday season merry and bright, instead of a fright.